Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

-### QUESTION 20
+### QUESTION 20 💩💩💩💩💩

 A company uses Microsoft Dynamics 365 to manage service operations.

 Dispatchers coordinate service requests, and technicians perform scheduled on-site work.

 You need to design a solution that will use Microsoft Copilot to improve the efficiency of the service operations.

 The solution must meet the following requirements:

-Provide AI-driven assistance to help staff organize and resolve work orders.
+- **Provide AI-driven assistance to help staff organize and resolve work orders.**

-Deliver contextual AI support to frontline workers as they prepare for and complete customer appointments.
+- **Deliver contextual AI support to frontline workers as they prepare for and complete customer appointments**.

 Which two components should you include in the design?
 Each correct answer presents part of the solution.